ric2b/Vivaldi-browser/chromium/docs/ozone_overview.md

   access to IPC between the browser & GPU processes.
 Some platforms need this to provide additional services in the GPU process such as display configuration.
-* `CursorFactoryOzone` is used to load & set platform cursors.
 * `OverlayManagerOzone` is used to manage overlays.
 * `InputController` allows to control input devices such as keyboard, mouse or touchpad.